 Senate Bill 413

 Nevada State Senator Nicole Cannizzaro and thirteen co-sponsors introduced SB413 in the Nevada State Legislature on March 20th.
 SB413, signed by Governor Sandoval on June 1st, will establish the last Saturday in September of each year as “Public Lands Day” in the State of Nevada.
 The bill specifically mentions that Nevadans do not want our public lands to be transferred to state control.
 An official Public Lands Day will serve as an annual reminder to our elected officials that Nevadans value our public lands and want to keep them public!
-Help us thank these state legislators for standing up for our public lands!
-Read the full text of the bill here.
+We hope you join us this September in celebrating the first ever Public Lands Day in Nevada!

 SUPPORT: Senate Joint Resolution 12